 The Native Graphic Design Project is headed by Neebinnaukhzhik Southall (Anishinabe) – that’s me!
 I am a member of the Chippewas of Rama First Nation.
-For more information on me, head over to the about page on my main website.
+For more information on me, head over to my website.

 I am passionate about the intersection of Native cultures and graphic design.
 Graphic design, art, philosophy, and cultural movements have long gone hand in hand.
 I very much believe that Native outlooks and art forms can inform the process of design.
 I believe that the practice of graphic design can be used to positively promote Native communities and identities.
 I think it’s important that Native people speak for themselves, especially in a time when Native cultures and art forms continue to be co-opted.
 I’d be very happy if this project encourages more Natives to become involved in graphic design.